 The 1031 Exchange can be a powerful tool when investing in real estate, but it’s not the perfect fit for every situation.

-Thus, I want to clear up some misconceptions about the 1031 Exchange, and also explain the basics of how this strategy can be a great strategy in the right circumstance.
+Thus, I want to clear up some misconceptions about the 1031 Exchange.
+Also I want to explain the basics of how this strategy can be great in the right circumstance.

 When does the 1031 Exchange make sense?

-I really think three factors need to be present to bring the 1031 magic alive:
+I think three factors need to be present to bring the 1031 Exchange magic alive:

 - The property owner desires to buy more real estate in the U.S., and